elementary-Inc/blog/_posts/2021/2021-08-01-elementary-os-6-odin-released.md

 - Empowering you to **be in control** and **express yourself**, and
 - Making elementary OS **easier to get** and **more inclusive**

-To get elementary OS 6 now, head to [elementary.io]—or read on for all the details of what's new.
+To get elementary OS 6 now, head to [elementary.io] for the download—or read on for an overview of what's new.

 ---